Baron-von-Riedesel/Jemm/Readme.txt

  I was told that in FreeDOS v1.1 this problem has been fixed.

- 6.3.
+ 7.3.
 CPUSTAT

- CPUSTAT can be used to display the current status of the CPU.
+ CPUSTAT displays some system registers.
+Most of them aren't accessible in v86-mode.
+So this program should be seen as a test if the emulation of the privileged opcodes works as expected.

- 6.4.
+ 7.4.
 EMSSTAT

  EMSSTAT can be used to display the current status of the installed EMM.
  It works with any EMM, not just Jemm.

- 6.5.
+ 7.5.
 XMSSTAT

  XMSSTAT can be used to display the current status of the installed XMM.
  It allows to control current values of JemmEx options X2MAX, MAXEXT and XMSHANDLES.

- 6.6.
+ 7.6.
 MEMSTAT

  MEMSTAT may be used to display the machine's memory layout, as it is returned by the BIOS.
 The most interesting infos are: